 Then it spread through him, crushing, unbearable; and he fell to his knees in the mud and retched blood over the hem of Jiang Cheng’s robes.

 He felt hands over his back immediately, heard Jiang Cheng’s voice call in a hurry: “Take him away, take him back up the hill now.”

 And other such words lost to the ringing in Wei Wuxian’s head and the pulsing, awful pain in his middle.
 A pain he had not felt since the day he had lain in his own blood and sweat and pushed out of his body the parasite put there by Wen Chao.

 He recognized Wen Ning’s strength around his back and under his knees, the call of Wen Qing’s voice asking for all to retreat back to the village.
 The two halves of the Stygian Tiger Seal came undone, now that he had no strength to keep power surging through it.

 He felt tepid rain on his face, breathed in the smell of petrichor.
-He swayed in Wen Ning’s careful hold, hearing the whispers of his name coming from thos dead lips, from that airless throat.
-He opened hazy eyes in direction of Jiang Cheng, whose hold on Sandu trembled, whose face had wetted already with the rain and his tears.
+He swayed in Wen Ning’s careful hold, hearing the whispers of his name coming from those dead lips, from that airless throat.
+He opened hazy eyes in the direction of Jiang Cheng, whose hold on Sandu trembled and whose face had wetted already with the rain and his tears.